Shapes

 status IN ('backlog', 'todo')

-- you can use columns of numerical types,
+- columns of numerical types,

 boolean